 The Volpino Italiano was very popular as a lapdog for the upper classes.

-Well, the Volpino was also used by farmers and carters as a watch dog who's alert nature was quick to bark and would arouse the larger Cane Corsos and Mastiffs or alert their masters to potential danger.
+While, the Volpino was also used by farmers and carters as a watch dog who's alert nature was quick to bark and would arouse the larger Cane Corso's and Mastiffs or alert their masters to potential danger.